whyboris/utilitarianism.net/content/glossary.md

 Global utilitarianism is the view that the utilitarian standards of right and wrong can evaluate anything of interest, including actions, motives, rules, virtues, policies, social institutions, etc.

-Global utilitarianism assesses the moral nature of, for example, a particular character trait, such as kindness or loyalty, based on the consequences that trait has for the wellbeing of others—just as act utilitarianism evaluates the rightness of actions.
+Global utilitarianism assesses the moral nature of, for example, a particular character trait, such as kindness or loyalty, based on the consequences that trait has for the well-being of others—just as act utilitarianism evaluates the rightness of actions.
 Global utilitarianism's broad focus may help it to explain certain supposedly "non-consequentialist" intuitions.[^23] For instance, it captures the understanding that morality is not just about choosing the right acts but is also about following certain rules and developing a virtuous character.

 </details>